Skokiaan: Original recording in "(Southern) Rhodesia" (nowadays Zimbabwe)

-Ethnomusicologist Thomas Turino describes "Skokiaan" as having "a four-bar I-IV-I-V progression in 4/4 meter...The main melodic strain (A) begins with a long held trill...played by the sax on the dominant pitch...followed by an undulating, descending melody.
-The A strain is contrasted with sections of riffing that follow the harmonic progression fairly closely...before the main melody returns."
+Ethnomusicologist Thomas Turino describes Skokiaan as having "a four-bar I-IV-I-V progression in 4/4 meter...
+The main melodic strain (A) begins with a long held trill... played by the sax on the dominant pitch... followed by an undulating, descending melody.
+The A strain is contrasted with sections of riffing that follow the harmonic progression fairly closely... before the main melody returns".
 Towards the end of the original recording a short trumpet solo "is overlapped by Musarurwa's sax".
 The melody throughout "is carried by the sax".

 Skokiaan's significance is that it shows how Africa influenced American jazz in particular and popular music in general.
-Musarurwa's 1947 and 1954 recordings illustrate how unique the indigenous forms of jazz were that emerged in Africa in response to global music trends.
+Musarurwa's 1947 and 1954 recordings illustrate how unique the indigenous forms of jazz that emerged in Africa in response to global music trends.
 While African jazz was influenced from abroad, it also contributed to global trends.

-"Skokiaan" has been adapted to various musical stylings, from jazz to mento/reggae (Sugar Belly and the Canefields), and Rock and Roll.
-The tune has been arranged for strings (South Africa's Soweto String Quartet) and steel drums (Trinidad and Tobago's Southern All Stars).
-A merengue version was recorded in the Dominican Republic by Antonio Morel y su Orquesta in the 1950s, with saxophone alto arrangement by Felix del Rosario.
+Skokiaan has been adapted to various musical genres, from jazz to mento/reggae (Sugar Belly & the Canefields), and rock and roll.
+The tune has also been arranged for strings (South Africa's Soweto String Quartet) and steel drums (Trinidad and Tobago's Southern All Stars).
+A merengue version was recorded in the Dominican Republic by "Antonio Morel y su Orquestra" in the 1950s, with an alto saxophone arrangement by "Felix del Rosario".
 A number of reggae versions of the song also exist, and marimba covers are particularly popular.

-"Skokiaan" has been recorded many times, initially as part of a wave of world music that swept across the globe in the 1950s, spurred on in Africa by Hugh Tracey and in the United States by Alan Lomax, to name two.
-"Skokiaan" gained popularity outside Africa at the same time as the indigenous South African export, "Mbube" ("Wimoweh").
-The sheet music was eventually released in 17 European and African languages.
-In France in 1955 the orchestra of Alix Combelle recorded a cover of "Skokiaan" on the Philips label.
+Skokiaan has been recorded many times, initially as part of a wave of world music that swept across the globe in the 1950s, spurred on in Africa by Hugh Tracey and in the United States by Alan Lomax, to name two.
+Skokiaan gained popularity outside Africa at the same time as another South African record did: "Mbube", a 1939 song by Solomon Linda also known as "Wimoweh", was later released in 1961 as "The Lion Sleeps Tonight" by The Tokens.
+The sheet music was eventually released in 17 between European and African languages.
+In France in 1955 the orchestra of Alix Combelle recorded a cover of Skokiaan on the Phillips label.
 Jacques Hélian also recorded a version.
-Performers recorded "Skokiaan" in Finland (Kipparikvartetti), Germany (Bert Kaempfert), and Sweden (Lily Berglund), among others.
-In the United Kingdom, vocal versions were recorded by South African singer Eve Boswell and Alma Cogan.
+Performers recorded Skokiaan in Finland (Kipparikvartetti), Germany (Bert Kaempfert), and Sweden (Lily Berglund), among others.
+In the United Kingdom, vocal versions were recorded by South African singers Eve Boswell and Alma Cogan.

+Versions recorded in the United States

-But it was in the United States that "Skokiaan" peaked on the charts, where it was recorded by musicians as varied as The Four Lads and Johnny Hodges.
-Hodges's version is notable not only because he recorded the tune with Erroll Garner but because his band at the time included John Coltrane in a minor role.
+However, it was in the United States that Skokiaan peaked on the charts, where it was recorded by a variety of musicians, such as The Four Lads and Johnny Hodges.
+Hodges' version is notable not only because he recorded the tune with Erroll Garner but also for the reason that his band at the time included John Coltrane, in a minor role.